Dorsey Levens: Professional career

-Due in part to his injury, Levens was considered to be a marginal pick in the 1994 NFL Draft, and Mel Kiper Jr. labelled him the most overrated pick on the board.
+Due in part to his injury, Levens was considered to be a marginal pick in the 1994 NFL draft, and Mel Kiper Jr. labeled him the most overrated pick on the board.
 He was selected in the fifth round (149th overall) by the Green Bay Packers.

 Green Bay Packers

 In his first two seasons with the Packers, Levens was primarily used as a fullback, winning the starting job in 1995.

 In 1996, he would play as back-up at halfback to starter Edgar Bennett, with William Henderson as the starter at fullback.
-In the 1996 NFC Championship game against the Carolina Panthers, Levens had a breakout game, carrying the ball 10 times for 88 yards and caught 5 passes for 117 yards and a touchdown in a 30-13 win.
-In Super Bowl XXXI, Levens was the Packers' leading rusher, carrying the ball 14 times for 61 yards, as the Packers won their first Super Bowl in 29 years, 35-21.
+In the 1996 NFC Championship game against the Carolina Panthers, Levens had a breakout game, carrying the ball 10 times for 88 yards and caught 5 passes including the Packers' first touchdown on a contested 29-yarder in the endzone in the first quarter of the 30–13 win.
+In Super Bowl XXXI, Levens was the Packers' leading rusher, carrying the ball 14 times for 61 yards, as the Packers won their first Super Bowl in 29 years, 35–21.

 In 1997, Levens became the starting halfback after Edgar Bennett tore his achilles tendon in the 1997 pre-season.
 Levens rushed for over 1,400 yards and was voted to the Pro Bowl.

 He broke his fibula during the 1998 season and was never the same.
-He was able to come back into the starting lineup late in the season, and showed some major flashes against the San Francisco 49ers in the playoffs, rushing 27 times for 116 yards and a touchdown.
+He was able to come back into the starting lineup late in the season, and showed some major flashes against the San Francisco 49ers in the Wild Card Round of the playoffs, rushing 27 times for 116 yards and a touchdown.

 He also caught 6 passes for 37 yards in a game that would later be dubbed The Catch II after Terrell Owens' last-second, game-winning touchdown catch.

-He gained 1,000 yards for the Packers in the 1999 season, but suffered a pair of knee injuries during the 2000 season, and was mostly used in a reserve role after Ahman Green supplanted him as the starter.
+He gained 1,034 yards for the Packers in the 1999 season, but suffered a pair of knee injuries during the 2000 season, and was mostly used in a reserve role after Ahman Green supplanted him as the starter.